-In Photoshop, you use the Animation panel (Photoshop Extended CS5) or Timeline panel (CS6) to create animation frames.
+In Photoshop, you use the Timeline panel to create animation frames.
 Each frame represents a configuration of layers.

 Frame animation workflow

 You can also create animations using a timeline and keyframes.
 See Creating timeline animations.

 If they are not already visible, open the Timeline, and Layers panels.
 Make sure the Timeline panel is in frame animation mode.
 In the middle of the Timeline panel, click the downpointing arrow to choose Create Frame Animation and then click the button next to the arrow.

 Because a background layer cannot be animated, add a new layer or convert the background layer to a regular layer.
 See Convert background and layers.

 If your animation includes several objects that are animated independently, or if you want to change the color of an object or completely change the content in a frame, create the objects on separate layers.

 Turn visibility on and off for different layers.

 Change the position of objects or layers to make layer content move.

 Change layer opacity to make content fade in or out.